What you’ll learn to do: describe global trade agreements and economic organizations that regulate and promote global trade

 The following video gives a good overview of the IMF and its role in promoting global trade.

 So far you have seen how international organizations such as the WTO, IMF, and World Bank support global trade, but this is only part of the story.
 Where global trade really gets a boost is from trade agreements (also called trade blocs).
-This where the term “global economic integration” gets its legs— from the process of modifying barriers among and between nations to create a more fully integrated global economy.
+This is where the term “global economic integration” gets its legs— from the process of modifying barriers among and between nations to create a more fully integrated global economy.
 Trade agreements vary in the amount of free trade they allow among members and with nonmembers; each has a unique level of economic integration.
 We will look at four: regional trade agreement (RTA) (also called a “free trade area”), customs unions, common markets, and economic unions.

 Customs unions are arrangements among countries whereby the parties agree to allow free trade on products within the customs union, and they agree to a common external tariff (CET) on imports from the rest of the world.
 It is this CET that distinguishes a customs union from a regional trade agreement.
 It is important to note that although trade is unrestricted within the union, customs unions do not allow free movement of capital and labor among member countries.
 An example is the customs union of Russia, Belarus, and Kazakhstan, which was formed in 2010.
 These countries eliminated trade barriers among themselves but have also agreed to some common policies for dealing with nonmember countries.